Rudolfevergarden/my-CEHv11-notes/module-1.md

 - Component of intellegence driven defence for identification and prevention of malicious intrusion activities.
 - Helps understand the adversary's tactics, teacniques, and procedures.

+## Tactics, Techniques and Procedures (TTPs)
+- pattern of activities and methods associated with specific threat actors or group of threat actors.

+### Tactics
+- way an attacker performs the attack.
+-